 The Compassionate Friends is

-pleased to announce that Chicago, Illinois, will be the site of the 37th TCF
+pleased to announce that Dallas, Texas, will be the site of the 38th TCF

 Questions?
 Please contact us at 877.969.0010.

 Volunteers are always needed for this very special conference.
-If you would like to volunteer, please fill out the Volunteer form or call the National Office at 877.969.0010.
+If you would like to volunteer, please access this link, which will take you to volunteerspot.org.

 Get a feel for what to expect at next year's national conference through highlights from the 2011 event in Minneapolis/St. Paul, Minnesota!
 Special thanks for highlights sponsors Amery Regional Medical Center and TCF's Manhattan Chapter.